88Lava88/Site-Reoccupation-and-Settlement-Growth-model/README.md

 ## Context:
 Although the idea of modelling settlement dynamics is not new, I created my own simplified model from scratch that focuses specifically on site reoccupation.
 The model simulates the processes of habitation, abandonment and reoccupation of places.
 Inspired by patterns observed in some of the world’s longest-inhabited cities, including Jericho (11,000 years), Damascus (8,000 years), and Aleppo (5,000 years), where rebuilding on the same locations has maintained urban continuity for  many thousands years despite extreme changes in population and culture.

 ## Conceptual Model

-### Key Relationships:
+### Core Process
-Agents arrive at the settlement, occupy patches, stay for a limited time, and then leave or die.
+Agents arrive at the settlement, occupy patches for a limited time, and then leave or die.
+When a patch becomes unoccupied, it begins to decay.
+Reoccupation increases the patch’s building level, which reduces its rate of decay.
+Through these cycles, the model investigates how long-term spatial persistence can emerge despite continuous population turnover.

-- Agent Arrival → Patch Occupation (+)
+- Agent Arrival (+) → Occupied Patches
-  - New agents enter the settlement and occupy available areas.
-- Patch Vacancy → Agent Movement (−)
-  - Overcrowded or already occupied areas cause agents to move to other locations.
+- Agent Death (+) → Vacant Patches
-- Neighboring Agents → Patch Selection Probability (+)
+- Vacant Patches (+) → Probability of Reoccupation
-  - Agents prefer to settle near others, creating a natural social cluster
-- Abandoned Patches → Patch Availability (+)
+- Reoccupation (+) → Building Level
-  - When agents leave or die, areas become available again, allowing future occupation.
-- High Patch Use → Slower decay (+)
-  - areas that are frequently occupied persist longer in the settlement due to repeated use.
+- Building Level (−) → Decay Rate

 ## Elements